Danie10/gadgeteerza-homeassistant/README.md

 * Voice alerting to start of rain (to take washing off the line) - unfortunately weather sdtation takes a few minutues to report
 * Voice notification for when leasving shopping mall
 * Slider to set minimum state of charge to Victron CCGX ESS
 * Ajust minimum SoC slider to match any chnages made on Victron CCGX side

+## Files
+* File in docker sub-folder is the docker-compose file I used to create the Home Assistant container
+* Other config files are inside the ha-config subfolder for HA.
+All are as named.
+The lovelace file is a copy of the Lovelace dashboard UI config to see how the cards are configured.

 ## ToDo Wishlist
 * Tweak load shedding card to show attributes and better status